 Personally, I know how easy it is to be idealistic about personal growth, especially with the fresh start of a new year!
 By January 1, I want to stick with a budget, meal plan, eat healthier, exercise more, spend more time playing with my kids, and plan more intentional date nights with my husband.
 All of those things are great, but they’re also a LOT to keep up with.

 What if there was a more sustainable, intuitive way to go about personal growth this new year?
 A way to stay on track with the things you value without getting stressed or discouraged?

 Setting yourself up for success is as as simple as a single word (a tip I’ve learned from some great coaches through my journey.)
 Rather than setting goals or resolutions in 2021, try choosing a word that encompasses what you want to focus on in the year ahead.

 How to choose your word

-Maybe you noticed 2018 was full of busyness and distraction, with little opportunity to deeply connect with loved ones.
+Maybe you noticed 2020 was full of busyness and distraction (to say the least!, with little opportunity to deeply connect with loved ones.
 A word like “presence” could serve as a reminder to stay focused on the people and passions that matter to you most.